adaxi/hapi-sequelize-crud/README.md

   options: {
     prefix: '/v1',
     name: 'db', // the same name you used for configuring `hapi-sequelize` (options.name)
-    defaultConfig: { ... }, // passed as `config` to all routes created
+    defaultOptions: { ... }, // passed as `options` to all routes created

     // You can specify which models must have routes defined for using the
     // `models` property.
 If you omit this property, all models will have